learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ### Detecting and Dealing With Null Values

- Next, we'll need to check for null values.
-How we deal with the null values will be determined by the columns containing them, and how many null values exist in each.
+Next, it's time to check for null values.
+How to deal with the null values will be determined by the columns containing them, and how many null values exist in each.

- In the cell below, use the appropriate pandas functionality to get a count of how many null values exist in each column in our DataFrame.
+In the cell below, get a count of how many null values exist in each column in the DataFrame.

 ```python